Stock market today: Wall Street rises ahead of updates on U.S. shoppers - KESQ

 The pressures have already caused three high-profile bank failures since March, and Wall Street has been on the hunt for other potential weak links.

-Several were holding a bit steadier Monday after dropping sharply last week.
-PacWest Bancorp. rose 7.1% after losing 21% last week, for example.
+Several recovered a bit Monday after dropping sharply last week.
+PacWest Bancorp jumped 17.6% after losing 21% last week, for example.

 In markets abroad, Japan’s Nikkei 225 gained 0.8% and is near its highest level since the early 1990s.
 It’s climbed on strong corporate earnings reports and signs that inflationary pressures might be easing.